-I long ago lost count of how many articles I’ve had published in newspapers, magazines and websites that pay their writers, but as of spring 2018 it’s probably north of 750.
-I don’t count the small number of blog posts for which I’ve been paid, nor translations of my articles into other languages.
+I long ago lost count of how many articles I’ve had published in newspapers, magazines and websites that pay their writers, but as of early 2022 it’s probably north of 1,000.
+I don’t count blog posts for which I’ve been paid, nor translations of my articles into other languages.
 How many have I done for non-paying publications?
 Three or four, including one for which I was promised payment, but the owner-editor was arrested for dealing cocaine before he could wire me the money.
-(He eventually beat the charges, but was left bankrupt.)
+(A sad story: He eventually beat the charges, but was left bankrupt and died soon thereafter.)

 My work has appeared in the inflight magazines of half a dozen airlines, most often and most recently in Les Isles, published by EVA Air.
 Beyond Taiwan, my byline has appeared in the South China Morning Post, the Christian Science Monitor, and CNN Traveller Asia-Pacific.
 Recognizing my experience and knowledge of tourism in Taiwan, in the past seven years I’ve been commissioned by private- and public-sector entities to write scores of advertorials, including one which appeared in Time and others for the International Herald Tribune.